michalhercik/RecSIS/docs/data-model.md

  - ANKECY - Written survey results with anonymized data about author.
  - PKLAS - Maps course to classification.
  - PTRIDA - Maps course to class.
- - PREQ - Maps course to different types of requisities.
-The requisities are usually simple course codes.
+ - PREQ - Maps course to different types of requisites.
+The requisites are usually simple course codes.
 But they can be also something more complicated.
-For example course NPRG041 has disjunctive prerequisities.
+For example course NPRG041 has disjunctive prerequisites.
 In the table it is still represented as single course code N#IA028.
 N#IA028 also exists in table POVINN.
 Currently we don't know to translate such requisite correctly.
  - JAZYK - Maps language code to label.
  - KLAS - Maps Classification code to label.
  - TRIDA - Maps Class code to label and faculty.